tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-05-19-pom-handover-v1.md

 ### Overview

 * We could remove this screen and rely on the sub nav headings providing this numeric overview.
 For example, 'Handover cases to prepare (2)'
-* Change the copy on the 'Manage the emails you receive' link so that it reflects that these are email reminders
+* Change the copy on the 'Manage the emails you receive' link so that it reflects that these are email reminders (Changed – TR)
-* Rehome the email reminders link in order to make this action more findable
+* Rehome the email reminders link in order to make this action more findable (Changed but might not work if we remove this page – TR)

 ### Case list